DanielRagusa12/PlaylistMaker/README.md

 This is a personal project I developed to learn more about JavaScript and web development.
 It integrates Spotify OAuth 2.0 for user authentication, stores user session data in a MongoDB database, and provides functionality for users to generate and add recomended songs to their playlists.
 The recomendations are tailored to the music that already exists within the playlist.
 Front-end built with Pug and HTMX.

+**Important Note:**

+> **Due to Spotify's recent API update and the deprecation of the recommendations endpoint, the site will remain up but can no longer generate recommended songs.**

 The [project](https://htmx-web-app-3e9b7886afe4.herokuapp.com) is deployed using Heroku.

 <div align="center">